shanehofstetter/rails-i18n-vscode/README.md

 - [ ] add a setting which when enabled shows translations in all available locales on hover
 - [ ] go to location of translation in yaml file with go-to-definition
 - [ ] go-to-definition does create key in yaml file if it does not already exist
-- [ ] provide autocompletion when typing i18n keys in view files